 Commensurate with education and experience.

-Email resume with cover letter to: Beth Tishler, Director of Education, email@example.com.
+TO APPLY: Email resume with cover letter to: Beth Tishler, Director of Education, firstname.lastname@example.org.
+NO CALLS PLEASE.

 Inner-City Arts is seeking a Digital Media & Marketing Intern to aid in telling our organization’s story through stylish photo and video documentation, social media marketing, and blog features.
 An ideal candidate is responsible, organized, dynamic, resourceful, and eager to gain non-profit and creative experience.
 The Digital Media & Marketing Intern will work on projects and learn under the guidance of Inner-City Arts’ Communications Manager.